vkolgi/json-to-graphql-query/README.md

 Mainly useful for applications that need to generate graphql queries dynamically.

-## LOOKING FOR A NEW MAINTENER
+## New Maintainer!

-I'm not working much with GraphQL at the moment, so if anyone is keen on taking over maintaince of this library I'd be happy to transfer it.
+Huge thanks to @vkolgi for agreeing to take over maintenance of this library!
+I look forward to following its continued development. - @dupski

 ## Installation